• Skip to primary navigation

 Ingredients Needed

-• Canned Pumpkin: Use canned pumpkin NOT pumpkin pie filling.
+• Canned Pumpkin: Be sure to use canned pumpkin and not pumpkin pie filling.
+This will change the recipe significantly.

 • Butter: adds moisture to the cookies.
 Butter is recommended, this recipe has not been tested with margarine.